apigee-labs/apigee-analytics-collector/README.md

 **What if the Mgmt.
 API server doesn't have access to the outside world to forward data?**
 There are a few options here:
 - **1. Use another box that has access to the external world and the private cloud Mgmt.
-API** Given that apigee-analytics-forwarder talks to the Mgmt.
+API** Given that apigee-analytics-collector talks to the Mgmt.
 API, the tool can retrieve analytics data from any box with access to mgmt. api and forward it to Apigee.
-- **2. Send data directly through apigee-analytics-forwarder API** Follow the answer in FAQ for the question *Is there a way to submit data manually to Apigee Forwarder API?*
+- **2. Send data directly through apigee-analytics-collector API** Follow the answer in FAQ for the question *Is there a way to submit data manually to Apigee Collector API?*

 #### Support